Beast King GoLion: The Galra Empire

 Crown prince of Galra and a half-Altean.
-A dangerous, cunning, and occasionally unstable adversary, Sincline's brutality rivals even his father's, his only weakness is the fact that he fell in love with Princess Fala, who somewhat resembles his mother whom his father, Emperor Daibazaal, killed after begging a favor to pardon the other prisoners but was refused.
-He plots to overthrow his own father and marry Princess Fala.
+A dangerous, cunning, and occasionally unstable adversary, Sincline's brutality rivals even his father's, his only weakness is the fact that he fell in love with Princess Farla, who somewhat resembles his mother whom his father, Emperor Daibazaal, killed after begging a favor to pardon the other prisoners but was refused.
+He plots to overthrow his own father and marry Princess Farla.
 He is a sly, scheming villain with a sense of honor, preferring to fight fair over his father's dirty tactics, and is Akira's frequent rival.
 Like his father, Sincline loses his temper easily and kills his own men with very little provocation.
 He even killed his own slave woman once when she accidentally spilled some liquid Sincline was drinking on his leg.
 Towards the end, Sincline and his followers depose Daibazaal, and Sincline declares himself emperor.
 Unfortunately for him, the tide has since turned against Galra, and Golion and his allies have brought the fight to the planet Galra itself.
 Sincline finds himself completely surrounded in his castle by the Golion force.
 Realizing the game is up, Sincline's remaining followers plead with him to surrender for the sake of Galra, to which he responds by summarily executing them.
 The Golion team plus Ryou enter the castle to capture Sincline, but he managed to escape to the top of the castle, taking Ryou with him as a hostage.
 On the top spire of Castle Galra, Sincline prepares to melt down GoLion with a beam cannon, while holding Ryou at sword-point.
 The space mice attack Sincline with their robot, distracting him long enough for Ryou to stab him in the chest with a dagger, and they both fall off the spire to their deaths.